 While Durer is the first known artist to repeatedly dedicate entire canvases to their own face, he was not the first artist to represent themselves in their work.
-Throughout the Italian Renaissance, and in Medieval and Persian art before that, many artists had hidden their own faces in group scenes, like Sandro Botticelli's 1475 painting of the Adoration of the Magi.
+Throughout the Italian Renaissance, and in Medieval and Persian art before that, many artists had hidden themselves in group scenes, like Sandro Botticelli's 1475 painting of the Adoration of the Magi.
 You can spot Sandro on the far right—he's the blond in a tan robe.
 These subtle selfies are called self-inserts, and are less sneaky than they may seem—through history artists have often used patrons as the models for religious or mythical figures.
 Botticelli's Adoration crams five members of the wealthy and influential Medici family into the scene along with himself.
 Self-insertion isn't always subtle though.
 In Jahangir Preferring a Sufi Shaikh to Kings, the Mughal emperor Jahangir accepts gifts from four men: a religious leader, an Ottoman Sultan, King James I of England, and from the artist himself, the court painter Bichitr.
 The artist stands with international royalty, a bold statement for the early 1600s.Adoration of the Magi (Zanobi Altar) 1476, Sandro Botticelli

 The self-portrait as we know it today focuses on the artist themselves, often with eyes fixed on the viewer.
-It's a bold art form, requiring the artist to examine themselves as a subject and to situate their own body in the canon.
+It's a bold art form, requiring the artist to examine themselves as a subject and to situate their body in the canon.
 The self-portrait can be a practice of therapy, self-discovery, or personal myth-making.
 While artists represent themselves for many reasons, here are a few themes to look out for:

 Got questions, comments or corrections about Self-portraits?
 Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.